Goshen, New York: 19th century

 On July 22, 1822, the village of Goshen erected a monument to the dead of the Minisink battle.
 The remains of those men were gathered from the battlefield for burial in a mass grave marked by the monument.
 On July 22, 1862, a more elaborate monument was dedicated to these men.
 The funds were bequeathed in the will of Dr. Merritt H. Cash, of Minisink.

 The current county courthouse in Goshen was constructed in 1841 and reflects the Greek Revival style in architecture.
 This is prevalent among buildings of a similar age in the Town and was popular for many county courthouses.

 Goshen's First Presbyterian Church was constructed in 1720.
 In the colonial era, public hangings were conducted at the tree located just outside the church The church's steeple, more than 8 stories tall, towers over the historic center of the town.
 As late as 1890, the church continued to be the tallest structure in the county, visible from miles away.
 The church connects to a series of tunnels under the town.
 No one knows their original purpose.
 (A drone video of the church can be seen here: The First Presbyterian Church.)

 Horse racing was popular in Goshen and other towns.
 Competitors raced horses on the roads from 1783, at the end of the Revolution.
 What is now known as Goshen Historic Track opened in 1838 and is the oldest half-mile track in the world.
 It was originally opened as a 1/3rd-mile circle around a circus ground, which was then succeeded by multiple iterations including a square track until the current half-mile oval was constructed in 1873.
 It is also "the oldest continuously operated horse racing track in the country" and has been designated as a National Historic Landmark.
 This region was important in the development of harness racing, and owners bred horses to excel in this sport.
 On June 24, 1873, President Ulysses S. Grant visited the town, staying in a local house and watching racing from a barn on the property.

-After the Civil War began, Goshen was the site for Camp Wickham, which held volunteers raised in Goshen in the summer of 1862.
+After the American Civil War began, Goshen was the site for Camp Wickham, which held volunteers raised in Goshen in the summer of 1862.
 The 124th Regiment of Volunteers was mustered into federal service in Goshen on September 5, 1862, serving nearly three years.
 They mustered out at Washington's Headquarters in Newburgh, New York on June 14, 1865.
 The soldiers of this regiment fought in the Appomattox Campaign, and were present at the Confederate surrender at Appomattox Courthouse.